polterguy/polterguy.github.io/index.md

 All components generated will be highly responsive, allowing you to consume your generated apps from your favourite phone, tablet, or computer - Regardless of your device resolution.
 But don't believe us, try it out for yourself.
-Magic is free to use locally, and will only cost you a nominal fee if you decide to deploy it unto a server.
-Magic also comes with [professional support](https://servergardens.com/) if you decide to use it commercially on your own server, and we have a team of brilliant developers, in all areas related to the operation of Magic, if you need help with it somehow.
+Magic is free to use locally, and will only cost you a fee if you decide to deploy it unto a server.
+Magic also comes with [professional support](https://servergardens.com/) if you decide to use it commercially on your own server, if you need help with it somehow.

 > We realised there was a need for higher code quality, tightened security measures, and more automation in the enterprise software development space - So we released Magic to the public, allowing others